jstnswn/Loopr/README.md

     ```npm install```

-4. Create a .env file based on the .env.example given
+4. Create a .env file based on the .env.example given (**An AWS S3 account is required to upload and delete images**)

 5. Create a user in psql based on your .env DB_USERNAME